Havask/Web-Development-Project/README.md

 # Company Website Builder

+This project is a web application built using Next.js, a React framework.
+It provides a seamless development experience and efficient production-ready builds.
 This project was initiated with the goal of assisting companies that currently lack an online presence in establishing a robust web presence.

-Within this repository, you will find the codebase for the official website that showcases and delineates the features of the offered product and service."

 # Project Name